daniel-covelli/nfty-feed/README.md

 Beginnings of a Social Network for NFTs.

-This project is starting off using [Ben Awad](https://github.com/benawad)'s YouTube tutorial on [JWT and React](https://www.youtube.com/watch?v=25GS0MLT8JU&ab_channel=BenAwad).
+This was started off using [Ben Awad](https://github.com/benawad)'s YouTube tutorial on [JWT and React](https://www.youtube.com/watch?v=25GS0MLT8JU&ab_channel=BenAwad).
 The starter code can be found [here](https://github.com/benawad/jwt-auth-example).

 #### Architecture